hryer/hryer/README.md

 ## Hi there 👋 , I'm Harry 🦊
 <img width="150" src="https://hryer.dev/static/f66ac6e383dffaf71951359edcd776c6/69a04/harry_cartoon.png" />
 <br />
 I'm a Platform Engineer at eFishery 🐟.
-Currently focusing on web technologies, and blockchian technologies.
-Some people said the web version 3.
+Currently focusing on web technologies, and blockchain technologies.
+Some people said the web version 3. <br />
 I live in Bandung, Indonesia right now.
-If you're in Bandung want to drink coffee ☕  with me just hit me up.
-Let's Talk and I'll be your tourguide !
+If you're in Bandung want to drink coffee ☕  with me just hit me up. <br />
+Let's Talk and I'll be your tourguide !<br />

 ## 🤙 Have a questions or Hire me?
 Message me on: